ufo-language/c-implementation-v2/README.md

 ## Current status

 There's a REPL that lets you enter many of the data structures and a few of the expressions, and there are a few namespaces with primitive function.
 Type `ns:global()` -- the output is messy, I'll try to clean that up.
-(Oh, oops, the output is empty.
-Bit rot is real.
-I'll try to fix that.)

 ## Features